 Packsaddle Mountain is a landmark hill five miles southwest of Kingsland, Texas in eastern Llano County on State Highway 71.
 It derives its name from the saddle-like appearance of its twin peaks.

-According to a persistent rumor, a Mexican laborer found canvas sacks marked U.S. in a cave here while out cutting fence posts for a local rancher.
+According to a persistent rumour, a Mexican labourer found canvas sacks marked the U.S. in a cave here while out cutting fence posts for a local rancher.
 The sacks were filled with gold and had been hidden there by Sam Bass.
-When the laborer didn’t return to the ranch, the rancher went out looking for him, finding nothing but a piece of canvas sack with U.S. imprinted on it.
+When the labourer didn’t return to the ranch, the rancher went out looking for him, finding nothing but a piece of canvas sack with the U.S. imprinted on it.
 What happened to the gold?
 Some stories claim that the Mexican brought it with him, others claim that he hid it – or at least a part of it – in another location on Packsaddle Mountain.

 Bonus info: The Packsaddle Mountain has been suggested as a possible location for Las Almagres, Jim Bowie’s famous lost mine.